Meet Our Therapists At Shalom Counseling & Mediation Center

 Dr. Jewell Michael's areas of expertise are in working with individuals, couples and family therapy for adults and adolescents, using clients-based cognitive behavioral therapy and mindfulness-based approaches and offers a range of psychological testing.
 She is trained in EMDR.

-Specialty: Diagnosis, and Treatment of Mental Health and Emotional Disorders, Serving Victims of Crime.
+Specialty: Diagnosis and Treatment of Mental Health and Emotional Disorders, Serving Victims of Crime.

 Brittany received her Master's of Science in Social Administration at Case Western Reserve University in Cleveland, OH.
 She specializes in Mental Health Counseling, Crime Victim Services and Trauma Counseling.